stormasm/spanish/log/mexdaily26.md

+### 2/15/26

+- Este es nuestro último fin de semana en CDMX - this is our last weekend in cdmx

 ### 2/12/26

 - cuanta tiempo dura el viaje en autobus a puebla - How long does the bus trip to Puebla take ?